 Australia has traditionally been wary of mixing religion and politics.
 Unlike the UK and many European countries, Australia has no established church; unlike the US, there has been little pressure on political candidates to profess their religious credentials.
 The number of Australians explicitly rejecting religious affiliation has grown from just 4% in 1901 to nearly a third (30%) in 2016.

 Historically Australia has been burnt by sectarian strife, particularly animosity between Protestants and Catholics.
 So bitter was this enmity that it led to the breakup of the Labor Party in the 1950s, and to Federal funding of a separate Catholic education system to keep the peace.

 Of more recent times, evangelical Protestants have been fighting back.
 Taking a cue from other countries, they have been taking advantage of government-mandated “Special Religious Instruction” in government schools.
 Parents have been faced with an invidious choice: expose their children to explicit proselytising, or risk their social isolation by withdrawing them.

 The influence of religion in politics is increasing.
 Even a supposedly atheist Prime Minister, Julia Gillard, gave in to religious lobbying and directed hundreds of millions of dollars to pay for religious chaplains in schools.
 In Tony Abbott, we had a Prime Minister heavily influenced by the most divisive Catholic activist in Australian history, BA Santamaria.
 And the conservative right within Malcolm Turnbull's Coalition government is unashamedly flexing its political muscles.

 It’s time to return Australia to its secular roots.
-As former High Court judge and RSA Honorary Member Michael Kirby has said, “The principle of secularism is one of the greatest developments in human rights in the world.
+As former High Court judge and RSA Patron Michael Kirby has said, “The principle of secularism is one of the greatest developments in human rights in the world.
 We must safeguard and protect it, for it can come under threat in contemporary Australia.”